cl-unrc-lab/Tolerange/README.md

 Tolerange is distributed under the the GNU Lesser Public License (see the file LICENCE in this distribution).

 Tolerange uses linear programming for solving games and so it uses linear programming libraries, the default library is SSC which is open source.
-Optionally, the tool supports the use of using Gurobi, for that the user must have [Gurobi](https://gurobi.com) installed (see [Installing Gurobi](#installing-gurobi)).
+Optionally, the tool supports the use of
+Gurobi, for that the user must have [Gurobi](https://gurobi.com) installed (see [Installing Gurobi](#installing-gurobi)).
 In all our tests Gurobi behaved faster than SSC.

 # Folders:

-the distribution contains de following folders:
+The distribution contains the following folders:

 * `bin/`: it contains the scripts and executables for running the tool.
 * `src/core`: it contains the class that provides the main methods for computing the expected number of faults preserved by the implementation.
 * `src/lang`: it contains the AST used by the paser.
 * `src/game`: it contains classes for the game graph,
 * `src/main`: the main file of the tool
-* `src/model`: classes that allows on to keep track all the information of a program
+* `src/model`: classes that allows one to keep track all the information of a program
 * `src/parserL`: the grammar for the language in cup and lex syntax
 * `tests/`: it contains several examples used for testing the tools, since the examples may have several parameters, for instance number of bits of a memory, the corresponding scripts for generating the files with different parameters can be found in these folders.